Goncalo-Palma-Nunes/minimum-weight-arborescence/README.md

 Infering an initial phylogenetic tree using memory-mapped edge arrays for Edmonds' static algorithm:

+TODO

 Infering an initial phylogenetic tree using on demand computation of edges for Edmonds' static algorithm:

+TODO

 Adding *taxa* to a previously computed phylogenetic tree using one of the static implementations of Edmonds' algorithm:

+TODO

 Adding *taxa* to a previously computed tree using an extension of the dynamic algorithm by Pollatos et al.[^2]:

+TODO

+## How to run with Locality-Sensitive Hashing

+TODO

 ## Executing a specific program